open-models-platform/open-models-iecho/model/model_training/README.md

 This works with `torch.distributed`.

-## Training only on OA internal data:
+## Training only on OA internal data

-To experiment with the Open Assistant data simply run:
+To experiment with the Open Models iEcho data simply run:

 ```bash
 python trainer_sft.py --configs oasst_export_eu galactica-125m